Thanks for stopping by. You are currently logged in as a Guest

-A team declaring a Loner must clearly state this intention by saying "ALONE".
-Please do not use phrases such as "I'm trying it", or "Sit this one out, partner", "It's all mine," etc. When a player declares a Loner, his/her partner MUST drop their hand, face down on the table, in the MIDDLE position, (not to their left or right side).
-The partner is not allowed to look at the kitty during a loner attempt.
+Any player declaring a Loner must clearly state this intention by saying "Alone".
+They may not use phrases such as "I'm trying it," "Sit this one out, partner," "It's all mine," etc. When a player declares a Loner, his/her partner must drop their hand face down on the table, in the middle position (not to their left or right side).
+The partner is not allowed to look at the kitty during a lone attempt.

-Cards are NOT to be tossed to the middle of the table!!
-Instead, each player makes their play by placing a card in front of them on the table. ( Form a "square") Then each person pushes their card to the winner of each trick.
+Cards are not to be tossed into the middle of the table.
+Instead, each player makes their play by placing a card in front of them on the table (forming a "square").
+At the end of the hand, each player pushes their card to the winner of each trick.
 The person winning the trick neatly puts it face down in their area.
-The person that takes the trick must retrieve the trick and store it in front of them.
-DO NOT push a trick that you have taken to your partner for storage so the tricks will be all together.
-Each player must rake in their own trick!
-This must be done to enable the director to prove a renege!
-(The trick in front of you will be evidence to what suite you trumped)
+The person that takes the trick must retrieve the trick and store it in front of them, keeping each trick separate.
+Do not push a trick you have taken to your partner for storage so the tricks will be all together; each player must rake in their own trick.
+This is done to enable the tournament director to prove a renege.
+(The trick in front of you will be evidence as to what suit you trumped).

 If a team member bids alone, his partner may retrieve the tricks.

 "Tramming" is not allowed.
 All cards must be played completely out.